Day 1: Hanoi - Mai Chau

 the mountain province Ha Giang; the Hoang Su Phi Pass

 You'll then take a shortcut to Ha Giang, which is really a series of dirt roads skirting the Chinese border.
-It's a far more interesting route, though, than the highway and heading this way will give you the chance to meet lots of friendly locals when you stop for refreshments in their villages.
-It also takes you over the Hoang Su Phi mountain pass, one of the country's.
+It's a far more interesting route, though, than the highway and heading this way will give you the chance to meet lots of friendly locals when you stop for refreshments in their villages and it also takes you over the massive Hoang Su Phi mountain pass.
 In any case, the elevation and the sheer size of the mountains in the area with their winding roads and epic views are the reason this area of Vietnam is fast becoming a world famous motorbike touring destination.

 Day 7: Ha Giang - Meo Vac